EU leaders comments on Brexit at informal summit in Austria

 SALZBURG, Austria (Reuters) - European Union leaders met in Salzburg, Austria, for an informal summit to discuss migration and Brexit.
-Below are comments of leaders arriving on Thursday.
+Below are comments of leaders before and after the meeting on Thursday.

+“Everybody shared the view that while there are positive elements in the Chequers proposal, the suggested framework for economic cooperation will not work, not least because it risks undermining the single market.”

+“The moment of truth for Brexit negotiations will be the October European Council.
+In October we expect maximum progress and results in the Brexit talks.”

 “First of all, I’m not the one who created an Irish government...
 Second, we have very clear principles regarding the integrity of the single market and regarding precisely the Irish border.
 It was precise in March and it was endorsed by the 27 members.
 So, we have to find collectively and we need a UK proposal precisely preserving this backstop in the framework of a withdrawal agreement.”